-Two years ago, I worked so much I literally didn’t have time to spend the money I made.
-I worked 16 hour days, plus Saturdays and Sundays – I wasn’t even home in time to pick up my mail.
+Back when I had a full-time day job, I worked so much I literally didn’t have time to spend the money I made.
+I worked 16-hour days, plus Saturdays and Sundays.
+I wasn’t even home in time to pick up my mail!

 After I realized it was time to quit, I promised myself that since I worked hard, I’d play hard too.
-Why else do we work so hard except to live a little?
+Why else do we work so hard except to enjoy our lives?

 Not much changes in our daily lives.
 We answer to schedules, routines and calendars.
 It’s a cycle we repeat every day, which leaves no room for spontaneity or change.

 Even if you’re happy in your work and life, getting away for a few days will open your eyes to a fresh perspective.
 This could be exactly what you need to brainstorm a new business idea, or to breath life into an old project.

 Whether you drive an hour or across the country, what you experience outside your daily routine will show you there’s more to life than just your to-do list.

 Getting offline and into the real world is not only healthy but it’s a great way to meet new people.
 Face-to-face human interaction is a very important part of living a balanced life, especially if you’re self-employed working from home.